PaulBenHill/cyclops/README.md

 - summary.db - An Sqlite version 3.2+ database of all the data currently collected.
 Everything is tied together by the summary_key field in the table, Summary.
 - rp.txt - Role Playing File - All chat message, emotes, system messages copied here.
 It will still contain a lot of unecessary logging to due the fact that emotes are no clearly marked in the log files.
 It should greatly reduce the amount of hand editing.

-## Cyclops monitor/overlay instructions
+## Monitor/overlay instructions

-Cyclops monitors a configured client log directory to create an invisible game overlay to display session statistics like DPS, experience, and influence/infamy.
+Cyclops can monitors a configured client log directory to create an invisible game overlay to display session statistics like DPS, experience, and influence/infamy.
 Power activations and recharges are monitor and rules can be configured to display messages in the overlay.
 This version is very heavy on manual configuration.
 Next version will have UIs to handled most of the details.

 ### Display configuration
 - All the configuration files use [JSON](https://en.wikipedia.org/wiki/JSON) format.
   - If you are having issues with typos in the configuration files.
-Use this JSON validator to help find the issue: (https://jsonlint.com/).
+Use this JSON validator to help find the issue: [JSON Lint](https://jsonlint.com/).
     - Most issues are missing commas, doublequotes, or colons.
   - Colors supported this release.
 ALWAYS USE LOWERCASE.
 Rainbow colors.
     - red